cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 #### Upgrade Channel Path

-The chain must store the proposed upgrade until the upgrade handshake successfully.
-This must be stored in the publice store.
-It may be deleted once the upgrade is successful.
+The chain must store the proposed upgrade upon initiating an upgrade.
+The proposed upgrade must be stored in the public store.
+It may be deleted once the upgrade is successful or has been aborted.

 ```typescript
 function channelUpgradePath(portIdentifier: Identifier, channelIdentifier: Identifier): Path {